muhlba91/fh-burgenland-bswe-ws2024-2at-frontend/README.md

 ## Notes

 - This project served as an experiment with GitHub Copilot creating approximately over 90% of the code, including tests and most code documentation.
+- Some workflow steps are allowed to fail due to the repository being private and not having access to certain security features.
+- The workflow does not store the artifacts of the release build.
+If necessary, you can add the `actions/upload-artifact` action to the workflow.